 - Include the top 20 most retweetable words.
 Zarella analyzed millions of tweets and came up a list of twenty words (and short phrases) that get the most retweets.
 They are: you, twitter, please, retweet, post, blog, social, free, media, help, please retweet, great, social media, 10, follow, how to, top, blog post, check out, and new blog post.
 I personally never ask for retweets – but what do I know?
 Add them to your tweets!

-- Use Tweriod to discover the best time of day to tweet live with your followers.
+- Use a resource like Tweriod to discover the best time of day to tweet live with your followers.
 After all, if you want to have a Twitter convo in real time, it might be best to start one when others are online.

 - Tweet questions live to start a conversation.
 Short, easy-to-answer questions work best.
 What city do you live in?
 What’s your favorite book or movie?
 You get the idea.